burcuicen/trend-vortex-frontend/README.md

 Trend Vortex is a Vue.js frontend application that provides real-time insights by connecting to the Google Trends API.
 This application enables users to stay ahead of the curve and explore the latest trends and topics from around the world.

+## Important Announcement

+> :warning: **Update:** As of now, Google no longer provides support for the Google Trends data.
+This may affect the functionality of this service.
+The code is still available for examination and use, but please be aware that some features might not work as expected.
 ### Features

 - Real-Time Insights: Stay updated with real-time data and gain valuable insights into the latest trends.